 Households eligible for CHG Standard, CHG TANF, and HEN are eligible for Flexible Funding.

-Payments must be noted in the household's housing stability plan.
-Flexible Funding payments must be paid directly to a third party on behalf of the household.
+Households receiving only Flexible Funding and not ongoing assistance are exempt from income eligibility requirements.
+Verification of housing status is required.
+Flexible Funding payments must be paid directly to a third party on behalf of the household and noted in a household's housing stability plan.